TheBoringRats/ratcrowler/README.md

 ## 🌟 **What is RatCrawler?**

 RatCrawler is a sophisticated **multi-source trending analysis platform** that combines intelligent web crawling, Google Trends analysis, Twitter/X trends monitoring, and professional-grade backlink analysis.
-Built with modern Python technologies, it features automatic batch processing, real-time monitoring, and comprehensive analytics capabilities.
+Built with modern Python technologies, it features automatic batch processing, real-time monitoring, and **multi-database support** for enterprise-scale operations.

 ### ✨ **Key Highlights**